 The programme is given entirely in English and requires full-time studies in Uppsala.

 The Master's Programme in Forensic Science is intended for those wishing to broaden and deepen their earlier knowledge in biology and chemistry with an orientation towards topics within forensic analysis.
-The broad competence in biology and chemistry prepares you for work in many types of laboratories.
+The broad competence in biology and chemistry prepares you for work with criminalistics, but also within many other areas.